|Best Overall||Mad River Scented Eggs||SEE IT||

 - Thin diameter limits baitholder use

-Threaded on a jig head or whacky rigged, the Fire Worm gives you lots of options for fishing small streams, larger rivers, ponds and reservoirs.
+Threaded on a jig head or whacky rigged, the Fire Worm gives you lots of options for fishing small streams, larger rivers, ponds, and reservoirs.
 Color choices include natural, peach, pink, orange, white, yellow and chartreuse, setting you up for the conditions of the day and the mood of the fish.
-Their elasticity gives Pautzke’s worms plenty of durability, so a bag of 15 should last a number of trips.
+Their elasticity increases the durability, so a bag of 15 should last a number of trips.
 The size is just right—not like a nightcrawler, but a regular garden worm, the classic trout bait.

-Best Bait for Stocked Trout: Atlas-Mike’s Super Scented Mallows
+Best for Stocked Trout: Atlas-Mike’s Super Scented Mallows

 - Eight colors, including glo, glitter, and assorted